Published on 12 August 2026

 Step 1: Initial Assessment (24 Hours)

 Complete the online application form with basic business information.
-Initial approval decisions happen within one working day.
+Initial approval decisions happen within one working day, and working with a specialist business loan broker can streamline this process and improve your match with suitable lenders.

 Step 2: Documentation Review (2-3 Days)